LUMII-Syslab/data-shape-server/import-generic/README.md

   -
   - `REGISTRY_SCHEMA` – name of the DB schema which stores the schemate registry (optional, defaults to `public`)
   - `OVERRIDE_DB_SCHEMA` – should the importer replace existing db schema (if exists) (optional, defaults to `false`)
+  -
+  - `CALCULATE_DISPLAY_NAMES` – set to "true" to generate nicer display names calculated from class and property annotations, replacing the technical names like `Q123` (optional)
+  - `ANNOT_LANG_PRIORITIES` – list of language codes specifying the language lookup order for generating display names, e.g., `"de,fr,en"`; defaults to `"en"`

 By default the import script will look for the environment file named `.env`.